JoseBlanca/uv_seminar/README.md

 ## Projects

-Virtual environments are great, but it would be even better avoid managing them because when you install your packages manually you are not being explicit about which packages are installed in the environment and which versions are you using.
+Virtual environments are great, they allow us to isolate dependencies, but it would be even better avoid managing them, to be able to automatically install in a reproducible way the environments in which we are working.
+When you install your packages manually you are not being explicit about which packages are installed in the environment and which versions are you using.
 So, the most reproducible approach is to list the requirements of every project in a file and let a tool, like `uv` manage the environment for you following your explicit declaration of the library requirements.
 This automatic management: